OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/16 September 2017.md

 ---

-## Technology and Artificial Intelligence

-- No content under this category in this session.

----

-## Contact and Alien Interactions

-- No content under this category in this session.

----

 ## Spiritual Practices & Ritual

 - Use of charged **mirrors** and **water** aligns with spiritual or shamanic practices

----

-## Genetics and Ancestry

-- No content under this category in this session.

----

-## Religious and Historical Preservation

-- No content under this category in this session.

 ---